EvanHong99/GeneticAlgorithm/README.md

 ## Problem Restatement
 0. Overall target
-    - [ ] give the details of the designed algorithms
+    - [x] give the details of the designed algorithms
     - [ ] perform sensitive studies for
-the above tasks with the various parameters, for example, the crossover and mutation rates, the population size, and the number of generations
-    - [ ] discuss the effects of changing these
+the above tasks with the various parameters, for example, the crossover and mutation rates, the population size, and the number of generations, discuss the effects of changing these parameters
-parameters
-    - [ ] show their results in various formats, such as tables, figures, etc.
+    - [x] show their results in various formats, such as tables, figures, etc.

 1. Classical TSP
-    - [ ] find the shortest round-trip route of these 100 customers
+    - [x] find the shortest round-trip route of these 100 customers
-    - [ ] visualize the round-trip route
+    - [x] visualize the round-trip route
-    - [ ] calculate total distance
+    - [x] calculate total distance

 2. Dynamic optimization problem
     - [ ] tackle the problem that customers and positions are changing